-Azerbaijan, Armenians begin ceasefire talks after Nagorno-Karabakh clash
+Nagorno-Karabakh Armenians seek guarantees before handing arms to Baku

 He also noted that Armenia has not had troops in Karabakh since August 2021.

-Thousands have gathered at Republic Square, in the heart of Yerevan, decrying the government’s perceived failure to support Armenian separatists.
+Thousands of people gathered at Republic Square, in the heart of Yerevan, decrying the government’s perceived failure to support Armenian separatists.
+Looking ahead, there are fears for the ethnic Armenians of Nagorno-Karabakh.

+Meanwhile, thousands of Armenians also massed at the Stepanakert airport.
+Others took shelter with Russian peacekeepers in the hope of being flown out.

+“The question on everybody’s lips is how Azerbaijan is going to handle the issue of the Armenian population of Nagorno-Karabakh,” Yulia Shapovalova, a journalist in Moscow, told Al Jazeera.